Disease/Disorder

 Bone metastases often lead to a decrement in physical activity and functional independence, resulting in a reduction in the cancer patients’ quality of life.
 The main goal of treatment for bone metastases in patients is to reduce the incidence of SREs, improve mobility, and improve quality of life.

-Bone metastases can be treated in a number of ways.
+Bone metastases can be treated in several ways.
 Asymptomatic metastases may be treated conservatively and watched over time.
-Other metastases may be treated in an interdisciplinary and multimodal setting by using radiation therapy, chemotherapy, antihormonal therapy, immunotherapy, bone-modifying agents (bisphosphonates/denosumab), and surgical interventions such as prophylactic or reconstructive repair.3,5,7,23 Effective analgesia is essential to maximizing a patient’s participation in exercise and may include acetaminophen, nonsteroidal anti-inflammatory drugs, neuropathic pain medications (antiepileptics, antidepressants), muscle relaxants and opioid medications.3,5,22,28 In addition, orthosis treatment may help to stabilize bone structures in metastatic bone disease.27 Physical medical modalities (e.g., transcutaneous electrical nerve stimulation) may also be used; however, modalities increasing local blood flow such as ultrasound therapy, thermotherapy, massage, and various electrotherapy options; are not performed over tumor sites.27
+Other metastases may be treated in an interdisciplinary and multimodal setting by using radiation therapy, chemotherapy, antihormonal therapy, immunotherapy, bone-modifying agents (bisphosphonates/denosumab), and surgical interventions such as prophylactic or reconstructive repair.3,5,7,27 Effective analgesia is essential to maximizing a patient’s participation in exercise and may include acetaminophen, nonsteroidal anti-inflammatory drugs, neuropathic pain medications (antiepileptics, antidepressants), muscle relaxants, and opioid medications.3,5,28 In addition, orthosis treatment may help to stabilize bone structures in metastatic bone disease in cases of nonsurgical or nonimmediate surgical management.26 Physical medical modalities (e.g., transcutaneous electrical nerve stimulation) may also be used; however, modalities increasing local blood flow, such as ultrasound therapy, thermotherapy, massage, and various electrotherapy options, are not performed over tumor sites.29

 Restoring function with return to full weight bearing is extremely important in this population.3 Generally, the rehabilitation program of an individual with bone metastases must be unique based on the location and level of involvement of other lesions.
-The location and total amount of bone metastases does not alter functional ability; rather, pain and neurologic impairment from bone metastases reduce mobility.8
+The location and total amount of bone metastases do not alter functional ability; instead pain and neurologic impairment from bone metastases reduce mobility.8

-In cases where regular physical activity and exercise are contraindicated, neuromuscular electrostimulation with the goal to improve muscle strength/endurance ratio can be very helpful.27
+In cases where regular physical activity and exercise are contraindicated, neuromuscular electrostimulation with the goal of improving muscle strength/endurance ratio may be beneficial.33

 Coordination of care

-A comprehensive multidisciplinary and interdisciplinary team consisting of medical, surgical and radiation oncologists; in addition to physiatrists, diagnostic and interventional radiologists, pain specialists, hospice and palliative specialists, and physical and occupational therapists are used to manage patients with bony metastases in order to define weight-bearing capacity and to optimize mobility and function of the patient.
-Individualized rehabilitation programs can be designed based upon medical and surgical treatment.
+A comprehensive multidisciplinary and interdisciplinary team consisting of medical, surgical, and radiation oncologists, in addition to physiatrists, diagnostic and interventional radiologists, pain specialists, hospice and palliative specialists, and physical and occupational therapists should be utilized to manage patients with bony metastases in order to define weight-bearing capacity and to optimize mobility and function of the patient.
+Individualized rehabilitation programs can be designed based on medical and surgical treatment, taking into account prognosis and patient goals.

 Patient & family education